DEFRA/ffc-sfi-siti-agri-mock/README.md

 Use Docker Compose to run service locally.

-The service uses [Liquibase](https://www.liquibase.org/) to manage database migrations.
-To ensure the appropriate migrations have been run the utility script `scripts/start` may be run to execute the migrations, then the application.
+The utility script `scripts/start` may be run to simplify startup.

 Alternatively the steps can be run manually:
-* run migrations
-  * `docker-compose -f docker-compose.migrate.yaml run --rm database-up`
-* start
-  * `docker-compose up`
-* stop
-  * `docker-compose down` or CTRL-C

-Additional Docker Compose files are provided for scenarios such as linking to other running services.

-Link to other services:
 ```
 docker-compose -f docker-compose.yaml -f docker-compose.link.yaml up
 ```